 From there on I decided to attend any local fetes, food markets, fairs etc and even had a stall on The Parade in Cowes Week (which involved 4 solid weeks of fudge making in advance!)
 Steve set us up a website to enable us to accept orders online, and more recently we decided to attend a vegan festival with a newly developed line of vegan fudge which proved such a success that we have since attended our biggest events to date – Vegan Life Live in London and Manchester and VegFest in Brighton – all a lot of work but very successful and we now find a large chunk of our trade is for vegan fudge!

 After a very busy Christmas with an almost unmanageable influx of online orders, we felt it was the right time to take the next step and we opened a Slab shop in January (next door to our ice cream parlour!) where all our fudge is made (still by hand, on the stove-top).
 We now have a regular income from online trade, attend major events regularly and have several wholesale businesses we supply to both on the island and on the mainland.
 And of course we’re so proud to have our first premises the public can visit to top up on supplies and watch fudge being made!

 What a year 2019 was for Slab!
 We started the year with our 2 month old baby Coen in tow (assisting with Veganuary orders), took on 3 new Slab staff, attended some fantastic events including Vegan Life Live and the Isle of Wight Garlic Festival and expanded our wholesale stockists to include, amongst others, the Vegan Kind Supermarket.
 We also finally perfected our vegan recipe (after 2 years of tweaking, we are finally ready to shout about it) and made some changes to all our recipes, including switching to all natural flavourings.
+We also made the switch to plant-based packaging (no more plastic bags!)
 All in all it’s been by far Slab’s busiest and most productive year so far!